vkay0725/Simple-AI-Chatbot/README.md

-# Chatbot with Flask and DialoGPT
+# Simple Chatbot with Flask and DialoGPT

 This repository contains a simple chatbot web application built using **Flask**, **Transformers (DialoGPT)**, and **JavaScript**.
 The chatbot provides conversational responses using a pre-trained AI model.